 So what do they do?

-Again, I've said this repeatedly, that's the origination of the President Biden document scandal investigation involving classified information.
+That, in my opinion, and I think it'll come out later, again, I've said this repeatedly, that's the origination of the President Biden document scandal investigation involving classified information.

 Because when an investigator sees that type of information, what you're supposed to do, what you must do is say, what are the origination documents that this information was based in and how did he get it?

-And when you think Hunter Biden, you immediately think his dad, a former United States Senator, former vice president, a sitting president.
+And when you think Hunter Biden, you immediately think his dad, former United States Senator, former vice president, a sitting president.

 Of course he had access to classified information.